Skip to main content

 Organic standards

-Organic standards for milk can vary between different certification bodies but the Soil Association standard is predominantly used by companies in this guide.
+Organic standards for milk can vary between different certification bodies but the Soil Association standard is predominantly seen as the highest standard for organic product.
 Common requirements include:

 • Animals should be grazed outside for most of the year (weather permitting).